 Hello! ¡Hola!
+Olá!
 Bonjour!
+Ciao!

-After my degree, I spent 1.5 years at a non-profit organization in northern Peru, where (100% in Spanish) I facilitated various sessions and workshops (homework help, English, drawing, painting, youth leadership), and helped launch a ‘rotating’ library to engage children and their families in joyful reading.
-Many of the posts on this blog are about how diverse Peruvians, and the incredible lands, waters and skies which they steward, inspired me to pursue education as a vocation.
-I believe in heart-centered and arts-based education for people of all ages that centres equity, joy, creativity, intercultural understanding and respect, diverse literacies, debate, fun and respect for all non-human beings (plants, animals, insects, waters, etc.) with whom we share this beautiful planet.
+After my degree, I spent nearly two years at a non-profit organization in northern Peru, where (100% in Spanish) I taught and facilitated sessions and workshops (academic tutoring, drawing, painting, youth leadership and environmental sustainability), and helped launch a rotating library of hundreds of books to engage children and their families in joyful reading.
+Many posts on this blog are about how diverse Peruvians, and the incredible lands, waters and skies which they steward, inspired me to pursue education as a vocation.
+I believe in heart-centered education for people of all ages that centres equity, joy, creativity, cultures, reading and critical literacy, debate, fun and respect for all humans and all other beings (plants, animals, insects) with whom we share this beautiful planet.

 - CELTA certification (for English as an additional language) (University of Cambridge course, through International House, Vancouver, 2012)

-BC certified K-12 teacher, with specialization in secondary French and Spanish and the International Baccalaureate Middle Years Program (IB MYP).
+- Bachelor of Education (University of British Columbia-Vancouver, 2016) / BC certified K-12 teacher, with specialization in secondary French and Spanish and the International Baccalaureate Middle Years Program (IB MYP).

 - Master’s of Education in International Education (University of Massachusetts-Amherst; degree in-progress).
 Foci: languages, literacies, cultures; creation and delivery of critical pedagogy/curriculum; integration of the ‘A’ in STEAM-Science, Technology, Engineering, Arts and Mathematics).